 What we don’t: Not built for technical terrain.

 In terms of downsides, on rocky and muddy trails, we’ve found that the Moab’s traction and stability fall short of a performance shoe like Salomon's X Ultra above or the La Sportiva Spire below.
 And at 2 pounds 1 ounce for a pair, it feels a little slow and cumbersome compared with some lighter and nimbler alternatives (including the X Ultra 4).
 But these are reasonable trade-offs for casual hikers, and it’s hard to deny the price, which checks in a full $40 less than the top-rated Salomon.
-Keep in mind that we included the non-waterproof version here, but Merrell also makes a waterproof model that costs $140 and weighs slightly more at 2 pounds 2 ounces per pair...
-Read in-depth review
+Keep in mind that we included the non-waterproof version here, but Merrell also makes a waterproof model with their in-house membrane for $140, along with an upgraded Gore-Tex version for $160...
+Read in-depth Moab 3 review

 See the Men's Merrell Moab 3 See the Women's Merrell Moab 3